 Fruit juice in serves of 125ml is equivalent to one piece of fruit providing kilojoules (energy), but it lacks the dietary fibre from fresh fruit.
 Plus because it’s acidic, frequent consumption may contribute to an increased risk of dental erosion, and should not be given to children less than 12 months of age.

 Some people may be concerned about the amount of sugar in fruit and limit its consumption.
-The sugar in fruit is natural sugar and far less likely to lead to chronic disease or being overweight or obese than the consumption of “occasional” or “extra” foods that have had added sugar in them.
+The sugar in fruit is natural sugar and not related to chronic disease or being overweight or obese like the consumption of “occasional” or “extra” foods that have added sugar in them.
 Most Australians would be far better off if they replaced “occasional” or “extra” foods, such as pies, crisps, biscuits, cakes, lollies and chocolate with more fruit and vegetables.

 1 – 2007 Australian National Children’s Nutrition and Physical Activity Survey